Fire Force

+It follows a youth of firefighters with pyrokinetic abilities who joins a special force developed to counter pyrokinetic monsters threatening Tokyo, which is the sole remaining city in a world ravaged by a global fire.
+The series is connected to Ohkubo's manga series Soul Eater.

-An anime television series adaptation produced by David Production aired from July to December 2019 on the MBS's Super Animeism block.
-A second season aired from July to December 2020.
-A third season has been announced.
-The anime television series has been licensed by Funimation.
+An anime television series adaptation produced by David Production aired from July to December 2019, with the second season aired from July to December 2020, and a third and final season split in two cours, with the first cours aired from in April to June 2025, and the second cours premiering in January 2026.

-As of May 2022, the Fire Force manga had over 20 million copies in circulation, making it one of the best-selling manga series.
+By May 2022, the Fire Force manga had over 20 million copies in circulation.

 Synopsis

 Setting

 The Great Cataclysm (大災害, Daisaigai) is an event that happened two hundred and fifty years ago, 50 years before the Solar year 0.
-During it, the world was set on fire, and many nations were wiped out with very few habitable areas left in the aftermath.
+During that event, the world was set on fire, and many nations were wiped out with very few habitable areas left in the aftermath.
 The survivors took refuge in the Tokyo Empire, which remained mostly stable during the period despite losing some of its landmass.
 The Tokyo Emperor Raffles I establishes the faith of the Holy Sol Temple as it and Haijima Industries developed the perpetual thermal energy plant Amaterasu to power the country.